The 2024 global average surface temperature was 1.55°C above the 1850-1900 average, according to WMO’s consolidated analysis of six datasets.

 During the first few months of the year, Arctic sea ice is still growing in extent.
 In the above image, the red line and red marker shows 2025 sea ice extent.
 Dots mark Arctic sea ice extent on January 19 for the respective year and Arctic sea ice extent was at a record low for the time of year on January 19, 2025, despite La Niña conditions.

-A new El Niño may emerge in the course of 2025, while both Arctic sea ice extent and volume are at record low, while numerous self-reinforcing feedbacks are kicking in with accelerating ferocity and while further mechanisms are active that drive up temperatures such as high sunspots.
+A new El Niño may emerge in the course of 2025, while both Arctic sea ice extent and volume are at record low, while numerous self-reinforcing feedbacks are kicking in with accelerating ferocity and while further mechanisms drive up temperatures such as high sunspots.
 Such a combination of mechanisms could cause a huge temperature rise and a Blue Ocean Event in 2025, threatening huge amounts of methane to erupt from the seafloor.

-[ Arctic sea ice volume, click to enlarge ]
+[ Arctic sea ice volume, click on images to enlarge]

-High ocean temperatures result in low Arctic sea ice volume, as illustrated by the image on the right and discussed in this earlier post.
+High ocean temperatures result in low Arctic sea ice volume, as illustrated by the image on the right and as discussed in this earlier post.

 Guy McPherson discussed the consequences of an ice-free Arctic Ocean in the video below, adding that "a near-term, ice-free Arctic Ocean—the so-called Blue Ocean Event—is the extinction-causing event over which we have the least control.
 The rate of environmental change in the wake of such an event will suffice to cause the extinction of all life on Earth.